 More specifically, an employer should first establish that there is in fact a substantial business necessity for the policy.
 Certainly customer complaints would seem to establish such a business reason.
 The employer should explain that this expressed dissatisfaction by its customers may drive away existing and future business and therefore jeopardize the jobs of all employees.

 Do Not Single Out One Language Group

 An employer should also emphasize to its employees that this policy applies to all languages other than English, and not just Spanish or any other particular language.
 The employer should also emphasize that it is not in any way trying to dictate a language of preference to any employee and that all employees are free to communicate with each other and with others outside of the workplace, including the lunchroom, during breaks, or obviously before or after work, in any language the employees prefer.
 The employer should further emphasize most of its customers and supervisors speak English and that is why that language has been selected.

-However, an English-only policy implemented with sensitivity by an employer willing to take the time to communicate the policy effectively to its employees minimizes the possibility that this misperception will occur.
-America is a country built upon diversity and, except for Native Americans, all of us or our ancestors came from somewhere else.
-The father of our country, George Washington, was not born in America, nor was the father of the author of this article.
-That fact does not make anyone a second-class citizen and the employer who takes the time to effectively communicate a lack of discriminatory intent or purpose to its employees maximizes its chances of avoiding costly, divisive charges of discrimination and litigation over an English-only policy.
+An English-only policy implemented with sensitivity by an employer willing to take the time to communicate the policy to its employees minimizes the possibility that this misperception will occur.
+An employer who takes the time to effectively communicate the business purpose for the policy and respects the employee's right to communicate in their own language on their time or in private conversations maximizes its chances of avoiding costly, divisive charges of discrimination and litigation over an English-only policy.